-By working outside of convention in their respective fields, these black artists have defied cultural and professional stereotypes.
-Collectively, their bodies of work should not only be seen as a narrative of the black experience of their time but also a powerful expression of cultural protest.
+By working outside of convention in their respective fields, these Black artists have defied cultural and professional stereotypes.
+Collectively, their bodies of work should not only be seen as a narrative of the African American experience of their time, but also a powerful expression of cultural protest.

-Before Brooklyn, New York native Jean-Michel Basquiat became a world-renowned Neo-Expressionist painter, he was tagging subway trains under the graffiti artist name "SAMO."
+Before Brooklyn native Jean-Michel Basquiat became a world-renowned Neo-Expressionist painter, he was tagging subway trains under the graffiti artist name "SAMO."
 To make ends meet, he sold apparel and postcards featuring his street art.

 After undergoing financial difficulty starting around the 1950s, Van Der Zee experienced a second wave of popularity when the Metropolitan Museum of Art hosted a photographic exhibition, Harlem on My Mind, which featured his works.
 He eventually got back on his feet and became an in-demand photographer once again, collaborating with the likes of Jean-Michel Basquiat, Cicely Tyson and Lou Rawls.

 Before his death in 1983, Van Der Zee established his own institute and was bestowed the Living Legacy Award by President Jimmy Carter.

 When Augusta Savage was a little girl, she used the clay found naturally in her native home of Green Cove Springs, Florida, to shape small figurines.
 Despite her dad beating her to prevent her from sculpting, Savage kept pursuing her bliss, and in 1915, she won a prize for her sculptures at a county fair.
 Encouraged by the fair's superintendent to study art, Savage continued working on her dream.